 The disk file associated with FilVar is closed, and the disk directory is updated to reflect the new status of the file.
-Notice that in multi-user environments it is often necessary to Close a file, even if it has only been read from.
+It is always necessary to Close a file, even if it has only been read from-you would otherwise quickly run out of file handles.